 Keeping Already Impressive Credit Scores Right Where They Are

-The good news for those who have recently retired or are planning to retire soon is that the act of retirement has zero impact upon credit scores.
-Your decision to retire does not show up on your credit report and, unless you choose to tell them, your lenders are also none the wiser.
-Because your decision is not “on record” anywhere with the credit bureaus your scores are not impacted.
+There’s good news for those who have recently retired or are planning to say goodbye to the daily grind soon.
+The act of retirement has zero impact upon your credit.
+Your decision to retire does not show up on your credit report and, unless you choose to tell them, even your lenders are none the wiser.
+Because your decision is not “on record” anywhere with the credit bureaus, your scores are not affected either

-Credit scores are affected by how you manage your liabilities and how much debt you owe.
-If you keep making your payments on time, your scores will continue to benefit.
-If retirement leads to a lack of income such that you start making late payments, then your scores will suffer.
+How you manage your liabilities and how much debt you owe are the two primary factors that influence your credit scores.
+Keep making your payments on time after retiring and your scores will continue to benefit.
+Yet, if retirement leads to a lack of income and you start making late payments as a result, your scores will suffer.

-Additionally, if you carry a large amount of credit card debt relative to your credit limits then your scores will suffer.
-If you’ve prepared for retirement by getting out of debt then your scores will benefit.
-If you’ve paid special attention to paying down credit card debt, at any age, you can almost certainly expect your credit scores to improve.
+Additionally, any time you carry a large amount of credit card debt relative to your credit limits, your scores will suffer (this credit card balance-to-limit relationship is known as your credit utilization ratio).
+But if you’ve prepared for retirement by paying off your credit cards, your scores will likely improve.
+When you pay down credit card debt at any age, you can almost certainly expect your credit scores and your finances to benefit.

 How Age Impacts Credit Scores

-Credit scores are determined based upon a variety of factors, however your own age and your employment status are not considered.
-Even your income, or lack thereof, is not a factor in determining your credit scores.
-As such the three most considerable differences between a retiree and someone much younger are meaningless to your credit scores.
+Credit scores are based upon a variety of factors.
+However, credit scoring models like FICO and VantageScore don’t consider your age or your employment status.
+Even your income, or lack thereof, does not directly impact your credit scores.
+As such, the three biggest differences between a retiree and a younger person who’s still employed (i.e. age, employment status, and income) are meaningless to your credit scores.

-According to FICO, creators of the FICO credit scoring system, “In general, older consumers score higher than younger consumers.”
+According to FICO, “In general, older consumers score higher than younger consumers.”
 Approximately 68% of consumers who are older than 60 have FICO scores above 700, with about half of them scoring over 800.
-Compare that to the 18-29 year old range where roughly 30% score above 700, with about 2% scoring above 800.
+Compare that to the 18–29 year old range where roughly 30% score above 700, and around 2% score above 800.